mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 ### Random numbers

-Next up, the article describes how to get a random number from an array:
+Here's how to get a random number from an array in Ruby:

 <a class="example" href="https://play.rust-lang.org/?gist=a66785b44094bacb78fa8dd822bfeab5&version=stable">
 <div class="ruby icon"></div>